Anand Babu

-Anand Babu is an Indian actor who was known for his works in Tamil films.
-He is the son of legendary comedy actor Nagesh.
+Anand Babu is an Indian actor who is known for his works in Tamil films.
+He is the son of comedy actor Nagesh.

 Career

-He first entered the film industry with Tamil films and also played leading roles in Telugu as well as supporting roles.
+He first entered the film industry wasth Tamil films and also played leading roles in Telugu as well as supporting roles.
 He is also well known for his best dancing abilities.
 Anand's acting debut was in the Tamil film Thangaikkor Geetham in 1983 directed by T. Rajendar.

 He appeared in many films in the early 1990s.
 Despite his solid beginning in film industry, he has faced a steady decline.
 He has also acted in some Tamil TV serials.

 After long back, he appeared in Aadhavan (2009) directed by K. S. Ravikumar.

 Anand Babu appears on the big screen after a long time in Pyaar Prema Kaadhal (2018).